tatsunori-ono/stv-counter/README.md

 # single-transferable-vote-counter
 STV counter with dynamic input edit & recount.
-Deployed so that anyone can use it on the website!
+Deployed so that anyone can use it on the website! <br />
 IMPORTANT: Make sure to do +1 to the number of candidates if you have R.O.N (Re-Open Nominations)

 ## Demo